toddtreece/query-translate/README.md

 # Query Translator

-An experiment using larlpop to parse query languages into an AST to enable generating queries in a different query language.
-This could also be used to create a generic query interface for multiple query languages.
+A very hacked together experiment using [larlpop](https://github.com/lalrpop/lalrpop) to parse query languages into an AST.

-For example:
+Possible use cases:
+* Translate a query to a different query language
+* Create a generic query UI that can generate queries for multiple data sources
+* Extend query languages with UDFs that will be applied to query results in post processing

+Translation Example:
 SPL <--> AST <--> PromQL

 ![example](example.gif)